Azure-Samples/dab-azure-cosmos-db-nosql-quickstart/readme.md

 1. Navigate to the **Azure Static Web App** resource in the Azure portal.

-1. Configure the static web app to add a **Database Connection** to the Azure SQL database.
+1. Configure the static web app to add a **Database Connection** to the Azure Cosmos DB for NoSQL.
 Ensure you use the built-in **user-assigned managed identity**.

     ![Screenshot of the database connection page for a static web app in the Azure portal.](media/database-connection-config.png)